dangoosby/project-euler-go/README.md

 * Create commandline tool that has the following functionalities:
   * lists completed challenges
   * accept keyboard input to select and display challenge number description and result
+* Create webserver to display challenges and results in browser